 1. Clear Safari Cache on iPhone or iPad

-Whenever you visit websites using the Safari browser on your iPhone, it invariably stores images, CSS, logos and other catchable data from those websites.
+Whenever you visit websites using the Safari browser on iPhone, it invariably stores images, CSS, logos and other catchable data from those websites.

 2. Clear App Cache on iPhone or iPad

-4. On iPhone Storage screen, scroll down and tap on the App storing the most amount of Data on your iPhone.
+Go to Settings > General > iPhone Storage > scroll down and tap on the App storing the most amount of Data on your iPhone.

-7. After deleting the App, open the App Store on your iPhone and download and Install the App back again on your device.
+After deleting the App, open App Store > Download and Install the App back again on your device.